-- The S&P MidCap 400 Index.
-Because the total amount payable at maturity is tied to the closing level of the S&P MidCap 400 Index on the Pricing Date and on each of the Annual Valuation Dates, the market value of the notes will depend on the closing levels of the S&P MidCap 400 Index.
-The S&P MidCap 400 Index is influenced by the operational results, creditworthiness, and dividend rates, if any, of the companies represented by the component stocks of that index, and by complex and interrelated political, economic, financial, and other factors that affect the capital markets generally, the markets on which the component stocks of that index are traded, and the market segments of which the companies represented by the component stocks of that index are a part.
-The policies of S&P® concerning additions, deletions, and substitutions of the stocks underlying the S&P MidCap 400 Index and the manner in which the S&P MidCap 400 Index takes account of certain changes affecting these stocks may affect the value of the S&P MidCap 400 Index.
-The policies of S&P® with respect to the calculation of the S&P MidCap 400 Index also could affect the value of the S&P MidCap 400 Index.
-S&P® may discontinue or suspend the calculation or dissemination of the S&P MidCap 400 Index.
+- The DJIASM.
+Because the total amount payable at maturity is tied to the closing level of the DJIASM on the pricing date and on each of the annual valuation dates, the market value of the notes at any time will depend on the closing levels of the DJIASM.
+The DJIASM is influenced by the operational results, creditworthiness, and dividend rates, if any, of the companies represented by the component stocks of that index, and by complex and interrelated political, economic, financial, and other factors that affect the capital markets generally, the markets on which the component stocks of that index are traded, and the market segments of which the companies represented by the component stocks of that index are a part.
+The policies of Dow Jones concerning additions, deletions, and substitutions of the stocks underlying the DJIASM and the manner in which the DJIASM takes account of certain changes affecting these stocks may affect the value of the DJIASM.
+The policies of Dow Jones with respect to the calculation of the DJIASM also could affect the value of the DJIASM.
+Dow Jones may discontinue or suspend the calculation or dissemination of the DJIASM.
 Any of these actions could affect the value of the notes.
-See the section entitled "The S&P MidCap 400 Index."
-It is impossible to predict whether the level of the S&P MidCap 400 Index will rise or fall. - Impact of the S&P MidCap 400 Index on the Value of the Notes.
-We expect that the market value of the notes will depend substantially on the closing level of the S&P MidCap 400 Index as of each Annual Valuation Date.
-Even if the level of the S&P MidCap 400 Index increases after the Pricing Date, if you sell your notes before the maturity date, you may receive substantially less than the amount that would be payable at maturity based on that value because of the expectation that the S&P MidCap 400 Index will continue to fluctuate until the Average Index Return is determined.
-If you choose to sell your notes when the value of the S&P MidCap 400 Index is less than, or not sufficiently above, its value as of the Pricing Date, you may receive less than the principal amount of your notes.
+See the section entitled "The DJIASM."
+It is impossible to predict whether the level of the DJIASM will rise or fall. - Impact of the DJIASM on the Value of the Notes.
+We anticipate that the market value of the notes, if any, will depend substantially on the level of the DJIASM.
+Even if the level of the DJIASM increases after the pricing date, if you are able to sell your notes before the maturity date, you may receive substantially less than the amount that would be payable at maturity based on that value because of the anticipation that the DJIASM will continue to fluctuate until the Average Index Return is determined.
+If you choose to sell your notes when the level of the DJIASM is less than, or not sufficiently above, its closing level as of the pricing date, you may receive less than the principal amount of your notes.
+In general, the market value of the notes will decrease as the level of the DJIASM decreases, and increase as the level of the DJIASM increases.
+It is impossible to predict whether the level of the DJIASM will rise or fall.
+Trading prices of the DJIASM stocks also may be influenced if we, our affiliates, or any other entity issues securities or other instruments with terms similar to the notes or transfers shares of the DJIASM stocks.
+In addition, the market price of the DJIASM stocks could become more volatile and could be affected by hedging or arbitrage trading activity that may develop involving the notes or shares of the DJIASM stocks.
+However, as the market value of the DJIASM stocks increases or decreases, the market value of the notes is not expected to increase or decrease at the same rate as that change in market value of the DJIASM stocks.